isc-projects/stork/doc/user/overview.rst

 The BIND 9 statistics channel must be configured to enable the statistics export to Prometheus.
 The statistics channel must be configured to enable the statistics export to Prometheus.

-Introduced in Stork 0.3.0.

-Security design
+Security Design
 ===============

 Stork has been designed with security in mind.
 The following section describes the security design and the security features implemented in Stork.

-The Stork environment is composed from several services, i.e., Stork server, Stork agent(s), Kea Control Agent(s), Kea DHCP daemons, Kea D2 daemon(s), BIND9 daemon(s), PostgreSQL database(s), and Prometheus.
+The Stork environment is composed of multiple services: the Stork server, the Stork agent(s), the Kea Control Agent(s), the Kea
+DHCP daemons, the Kea D2 daemon(s), the BIND 9 daemon(s), the PostgreSQL database(s), and Prometheus.
 Each service has its own security considerations.

-The following is a diagram of all Stork components and services that it could possibly interact with.
+The following is a diagram of all Stork components and the services that they might interact with;
-Typical Stork deployment is a much simpler subset:
+a typical Stork deployment would have a much simpler subset of components:

 .. figure:: ./static/ecosystem-protocols.drawio.png
    :align: center